Crypto-Gi/S3-Compatible-Storage-Manager/README.md

 ## Features

 ### 📤 Upload Script (`upload_to_r2.py`)
+- **Incremental uploads**: Only uploads new files, skips existing ones
 - Recursively uploads entire directory structure to R2
 - Maintains folder hierarchy in the bucket
 - Automatically detects and sets correct content types
+- Pre-scan analysis shows what will be uploaded vs skipped
 - Shows progress with file sizes
-- Provides upload summary with statistics
+- Provides detailed summary with statistics

 ### 🗑️ Delete Script (`delete_r2_bucket.py`)
 - Batch deletes all objects from R2 bucket